r1cksec/cheatsheets/windows/security-descriptor-definition-language.md

-### ssdl - a text string that can be used to describe a security descriptor
+### Ssdl - a text string that can be used to describe a security descriptor
 ```
 RP 	= Start
 WP 	= Stop